Fortline89/Cybersecurity-Project/README.md

 - Personal IP Address

 Machines within the network can only be accessed by SSH.
-- Which machine did you allow to access your ELK VM?
-The only machine that is allowed to access the ELK VM.
-- What was its IP address?
-It's IP address is 10.1.0.5
+The only machine that is allowed to access the ELK VM is the Jump Box.
+It's IP address is 10.0.0.9

 A summary of the access policies in place can be found in the table below.